Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation WBC’s are of two types: Granulocytes and Agranulocytes.
+WBC’s are of two types: Granulocytes and Agranulocytes.
 Granulocytes have irregular shaped nuclei and cytoplasmic granules.
 They include the neutrophils, basophils and eosinophils.
 Agranulocytes lack cytoplasmic granules and include the lymphocytes and monocytes.
-Incorrect

-Explanation WBC’s are of two types: Granulocytes and Agranulocytes.
+WBC’s are of two types: Granulocytes and Agranulocytes.
 Granulocytes have irregular shaped nuclei and cytoplasmic granules.
 They include the neutrophils, basophils and eosinophils.
 Agranulocytes lack cytoplasmic granules and include the lymphocytes and monocytes.

 -